jonduan/proposal/_posts/2016-12-19-energy-analysis.md

 At the start of this task you decide to conduct a review of the existing scenario studies for our future energy demand and supply.
 You encounter a huge amount of scenarios from different organizations and for different purposes.
 In this field of energy scenarios, which is the most referred to set of scenarios?

+The World Energy Outlook by the International Energy Agency